OmerAlsum/OmerAlsum/README.md

 <h3 align="center">I am graduating this May with a degree in Computer Engineering from California State University, Fresno.</h3>

 - 🔭 My senior design project is about **improving a system that prevents side channel analysis on a processor**
 - I have worked on projects that require **C++,Verilog,and C**.
-I am interested in embedded programming.
+I am interested in embedded programming/software engineering.
 - Feel free to look at all of the projects I have worked on!

 <h3 align="left">Connect with me:</h3>